Pennsylvania Sportsbooks & Legal PA Sports Betting

 Although states don't need their own professional team to have a strong sport-specific market, it certainly can help momentum and engagement!
-Because of legal mobile betting, Pennsylvania bettors can attend pro games and bet and monitor in real-time when watching their favorite teams.
+Because of legal mobile betting, bettors can attend pro games and bet and monitor in real-time when watching their favorite teams.

 Pennsylvania has eight pro teams housed in the Philadelphia and Pittsburgh areas that attract sports bettors' attention.

 Pittsburgh Steelers and Unibet

 The Pittsburgh Steelers and Unibet agreed to a unique partnership in Aug.
 2021, which includes brand exposure throughout the stadium and an exclusive meet and greet with retired Steelers players outside Heinz Field in a designated area named the "Unibet Tailgate Zone."
 Other exciting additions to this partnership include the Steelers Mount Rushmore Sweepstakes and a Steeler's blackjack game.

 The Eagles and FOX Bet agreed to a partnership that entails a 4,000 square foot lounge and production studio and brand exposure throughout the stadium and social media channels.
 The lounge and production studio at the Lincoln Financial Field allows fans to bet on the Eagles and even experience a broadcast by members of FOX Sports.